Streaming now on Amazon Prime Video

 The cast comes together very well

 Vin Diesel does an excellent job as Ray whose need for revenge transcends all the machines in him.
 The part where he resembles the characters from the comics is the one scene that you don’t want to miss.
 Guy Pearce plays a similar role to Aldrich Killian in Iron Man 3 but is worlds apart from that guy.
 He is more about brains than brawn in this movie.
 You will not hear enough about his billion-dollar discovery, which is Ray and his need for revenge.
 Even Toby Kebbell sends chills down your spine as he plays the sock-and-sandal-wearing villain who dances to “Psycho Killer“.
 Siddharth Dhananjay and Lamorne Morris add a lot of much-needed comedy as the technical experts on both sides.
 Their presence on the screen is something you will look forward to in the movie.

 A lot of aspects of the movie as far as plot twists go were shown in the trailer.
 The waiting game for the film to reach its core point might seem very long.
 Instead, that time could have spent in letting us more about the characters than the one-dimensional facts that we were already told.

 If you have special appreciation for movies where you know more than the protagonist and are waiting patiently while the protagonist discovers the truth, this movie is for you.
 While Marvel and DC are trying to build their larger-than-life universes, Bloodshot relies on making a splash with nostalgia.
 This movie takes you back to great franchises like Robocop, the Terminator, and Wolverine.
-What more do you need from a weekend watch?
+What more do you need?